missionpinball/mpf-docs/howto/controller_hardware/fast.rst

-You also need to configure the `driverboards:` entry for what kind of driver boards you’re controlling: ``wpc`` for Williams WPC, or ``fast`` for FAST I/O boards like the 3208, 1616, or 0804.
+You also need to configure the `driverboards:` entry for what kind of driver boards you’re controlling: ``wpc`` for Williams WPC with the FAST WPC controller, or ``fast`` for FAST I/O boards like the 3208, 1616, or 0804 with the Core or Nano controllers.

-2. Configuring the FAST-specific hardware settings
+3. Configuring the FAST-specific hardware settings
 --------------------------------------------------

 When you use FAST hardware with MPF, you also need to add a `fast: section </config/fast>`_